Snacks and Meals

 Breakfast

-ECDC provides an optional healthy breakfast consisting of a variety of breakfast items, including oatmeal, waffles, yogurt, cold cereal, fruit, and toast.
+ECDC provides an optional healthy breakfast consisting of cereal, milk, and fruit.
 ECDC serves breakfast between 7:30 a.m. and 8:30 a.m.

 Snacks

 ECDC provides a healthy morning snack at approximately 10:00am and in the afternoon snack is served at approximately 3:00pm.
-Water is served for snack along with a wide variety of crackers, bread, fresh fruit and vegetables (many organic), and cheese.
+Water is served for snack along with a wide variety of crackers, bread, fresh fruit and vegetables, and cheese.
 Milk is served occasionally for afternoon snack.

 Lunch